-- · The level of quality control procedures in the external audit firm, including the audit review procedures; and - · The External Auditors scope is adequate to cover the key financial and operational risks of the Group.

-For assessment on "Objectivity" of External Auditors:-

-· The nature and extent of the non-audit services rendered and the appropriateness of the level of fees.

-For assessment on "Independence" of the External Auditors:-

-- The engagement partner has not served for a continuous period of more than seven (7) years with the Company; - · The AC receives written assurance from the External Auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements; and - · Tenure of the current auditors. - ✓ The AC noted, for FYE 2024, KPMG PLT, the External Auditors of the Group confirmed in writing that the engagement quality control reviewer and members of the engagement team in the course of their audits were and had been independent for the purpose of the audit in accordance with the terms of relevant professional and regulatory requirements. - ∠ Upon completion of its assessment, the AC was satisfied with KPMG PLT's technical competency and audit independence during the financial year under review and recommended to the Board the re-appointment of KPMG PLT as External Auditors for the FYE 2025.
-The Board has in turn recommended the same for shareholders' approval at the forthcoming 29th AGM of the Company. - ∠ During FYE 2024, the AC met twice with the External Auditors without the presence of the Executive Board Members and Senior Leadership team to discuss issues of concern to the External Auditors.
+ICCG Practices Applications by VSTECS Practice 9.3 cont'd The level of quality control procedures in the external audit firm, including the audit review procedures; and The Audit Committee has policies and procedures to assess the suitability, objectivity The External Auditors scope is adequate to cover the key financial and operational risks of the Group. and independence of the external auditor to safeguard the For assessment on "Objectivity" of External Auditors:- quality and reliability of audited financial statements.
+The nature and extent of the non-audit services rendered and the appropriateness of the level of fees.
+APPLIED For assessment on "Independence" of the External Auditors:- The engagement partner has not served for a continuous period of morthan seven (7) years with the Company; The AC receives written assurance from the External Auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements; and Tenure of the current auditors.
+The AC noted, for FYE 2024, KPMG PLT, the External Auditors of the Group confirmed in writing that the engagement quality control reviewer and members of the engagement team in the course of their audits were and had been independent for the purpose of the audit in accordance with the terms of relevant professional and regulatory requirements.
+Upon completion of its assessment, the AC was satisfied with KPMO PLT's technical competency and audit independence during the financia year under review and recommended to the Board the re-appointment o KPMG PLT as External Auditors for the FYE 2025.
+The Board has in turn recommended the same for shareholders' approval at the forthcoming 29 AGM of the Company.
+During FYE 2024, the AC met twice with the External Auditors without th presence of the Executive Board Members and Senior Leadership team t discuss issues of concern to the External Auditors.